- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 What Siegel offers as the alternative is to push into the dog’s bite.
 This engages the dog’s gag reflex, which in turn causes him to release the hand.
 Like emotional pain, by moving toward the painful stimulus, allows it to let go.

 Consider how drinking, drug use, restriction or binging, and withdrawing are all attempts to avoid emotional pain.
-When using logic to think through our instinctive actions, life circumstances lead to emotions, emotions can lead to pain, pain tells us to avoid its source.
+When using logic to think through our instinctive actions, life circumstances lead to emotions, emotions can lead to pain, and pain tells us to avoid its source.

 Unfortunately, engaging in emotional avoidance behaviors to avoid pain “allows the teeth to sink in further” and causes more damage.
 Teaching skills to push into emotions in order to loosen their grip must be a part of treatment so that dependency on behaviors to avoid them subsides.